ThinkTank

 Martha Heinson, Advisor to the Executive Board, Lower Saxony Business Associations

-"Diversity is not a luxury, but a key driver of innovation and growth in the economy.
+"Diversity is not a luxury, but a crucial driver of innovation and growth in the economy.
 As business associations, we recognize the transformative power of diversity.
-In an increasingly globalized and digitalized world, it is essential that companies promote and embrace different perspectives, backgrounds, and skills.
-Only through diversity of thought, experience, and talent can we successfully meet the challenges of the future.
-Our economy needs diversity in order to be innovative, flexible, and sustainable."
+In an increasingly globalized and digitalized world, it is essential that companies promote and incorporate different perspectives, backgrounds, and skills.
+For it is only through the diversity of ideas, experiences, and talents that we can successfully overcome the challenges of the future.
+Our economy needs diversity to be innovative, flexible, and future-proof."

 The following dimensions are relevant to my work: